chenlezhi/chenlezhi.github.io/_pages/about.md

 # 📝 Publications

-Below are the selected publications that I was deeply involved in, you can feel my taste and find my growth path from these papers:)
+Below are the selected publications that I was deeply fond of, you can feel my taste and find my growth path from these papers:)

 **2026**